sakari-rai/cursedscreen/README.md

 ## Acknowledgements

-This program was the product of testing the free Github Copilot VSCode integration.
+This program is a of testing the free Github Copilot VSCode integration.
 It was fun and amazing.

 ## License